 Humans are setting out for the stars.
 Our space environment is being used more and more intensively, mega constellations are beginning to light up the night sky and disrupt science.
 Junk is accumulating in the more heavily used Earth orbits.
-It’s not just the U.S. that wants to go back to the Moon, and this time plans to use its resources.
+Several countries now want to go to the Moon, and this time plan to use its resources.

 As time on Earth is limited, we need to move.
 But we need ethical guidelines in the area of outer space, which is an international domain, especially because the law remains open to interpretation.